libwww-perl/WWW-Mechanize/README.md

         fields    => { query  => 'pot of gold', },
         button    => 'Search Now'
     );

+# DESCRIPTION

+`WWW::Mechanize`, or Mech for short, is a Perl module for stateful programmatic web browsing, used for automating interaction with websites.

+Features include:

+- All HTTP methods
+- High-level hyperlink and HTML form support, without having to parse HTML yourself
+- SSL support
+- Automatic cookies
+- Custom HTTP headers
+- Automatic handling of redirections
+- Proxies
+- HTTP authentication

 Mech is well suited for use in testing web applications.
 If you use one of the Test::\*, like [Test::HTML::Lint](https://metacpan.org/pod/Test::HTML::Lint) modules, you can check the